 The effects of Order 66 reverberated throughout the galaxy and would change the course of the war for all time.
-As a Sith Lord, Emperor was already familiar with the reality that war never truly ends.
-In some way, the cycle of violence would return as those effected by that day would seek vengeance.
-Thus, the era in which Star Wars Galaxies begins is a very dark world for those whose ideals opposed the Empire.
+As a Sith Lord, Emperor was familiar with the reality that war never truly ends.
+In some way, the cycle of violence would return as those affected by that day and they would seek vengeance.
+Thus, the era in which Star Wars Galaxies begins is a dark world for those whose ideals opposed the Empire.

 Wars do not make one great.Yoda

 It was the defining aspect of the game.
 No one could be a Jedi from the start.
 In the time setting itself, the Jedi were thought to be extinct.
-People like Han Solo, who’ve seen all types of weird shit during their lives, regarded them like they came out of a fairy tale.
-The developers of Star Wars Galaxies did allow players to unlock the Force Sensitive slot, but it was a very difficult process and the information was not well known to the public.
+People like Han Solo regarded them like they came out of a fairy tale.
+The developers of Star Wars Galaxies did allow players to unlock the Force Sensitive slot but it was a very difficult process and the information was not well known to the public.
 MMORPGs during this time had a higher difficulty in the sense that there was a lot less hand-holding.
 You had to be good at navigating yourself around.
 Dying actually hurt and dying in the middle of nowhere sucked even more.
-There were less sources of information outside of the game and not many 3rd party tools were created, such as interface add-ons.
+There were less sources of information outside of the game and not many third party tools were created, such as interface add-ons.